Translations

 Nicoletto Giganti – Scola, overo teatro (1606)

-To my knowledge this is the only complete translation of Nicoletto Giganti’s Scola, overo teatro (“School, or theatre“), as it contains both Giganti’s dedication and a forward written by Almoro Lombardo.
+To my knowledge this is the only complete translation of Nicoletto Giganti’s Scola, overo teatro (“School, or Theatre“), as it contains both Giganti’s dedication and a forward written by Almoro Lombardo.
 Additionally, I have included my translation of marginalia left by an 18th century reader in a 1628 copy now held in the Austrian National Library.

 Francesco Ferdinando Alfieri – Lo spadone (1653)